 The electric service was brought from the Snow Building and a service electrical box installed.
 It now has 39 LED light bulbs using less than 400 watts total.
 Receptacles were conveniently placed on the posts.
 The natural gas, water and compressed air came from Pat’s Place.
 There is a natural gas line for engine fuel around the building perimeter, about 8 inches above the floor.
 A compressed air line runs overhead to provide starting air to the bigger engines.
 It is a complex system that is interconnected to all the other buildings on the hill.

-By mid-October 2016 we had a fantastic red and tan structure, as shown above in Photo 1.
+By mid-October 2016 we had a fantastic red and tan structure.
 Whoops!
 It’s not a pavilion anymore, but has grown into a building.
 Both end walls as well as the east wall are enclosed.
 Note the five big windows.
 This presents a very pleasant appearance from the street.
 The red tank is a natural gas accumulator, and the green one is compressed air.
 The building’s destiny has now changed with this great improvement.

-A view of the engines along the east wall is truly impressive (Photo 5).
+A view of the engines along the east wall is truly impressive.
 In the foreground is Steve Tachoir’s magnificent 30 hp Olin, the first engine installed.
 After so many years it now runs superbly.
-Across the aisle is the west wall display seen in Photo 6.
+Across the aisle is the west wall display seen below.
 All the engines are oil field related, and soon will be documented in display plaques.

 Please do visit the museum during 2017 and tour the new Wonderland building: I’m sure you will not be disappointed.

 Contact the Coolspring Power Museum at PO Box 19, Coolspring, PA 15730 • (814) 849-6883